insights + process

 Patty shares her process and thoughts in an interview with CG Graphics.

-Patty Yuan has 5 years experience in Color and Product Design for companies including HUGO BOSS, Gregory Mountain Products and Nissan.
+Patty Yuan has 10 years experience in Color and Product Design for companies including Eagle Ottawa, HUGO BOSS, Gregory Mountain Products and Nissan.
 In 2009 She launched a small DIY-focused company, Tinted Mint.
-Now she focuses on being Senior Designer at Eagle Ottawa, an automotive leather company, and continues to do color design and trends research.
+Her international experience in United States, China and Switzerland spans fashion, lifestyle and automotive sectors.

 She enjoys designing and exploring materials + colors for fashion and lifestyle products.
 Being hands on throughout the process from conception to production is important.
 Her designs have a tendency toward modular components as she finds it intriguing to customize mass-produced products.
 While she finds inspiration in many areas, from fashion to architecture to graphics, she recently developed a keen interest in handi-crafts, from crochet accessories to hand-dyed textiles.
 Thus a new design philosophy, Modern X Craft, contemporary pieces morphed from traditional craft.